Following pride event, Kenya’s gay refugees fear for their lives

 Kakuma, one of the largest refugee camps in the world, was established in 1992 and is run by the U.N.
 Refugee Agency.
 The camp, along with its 2015 expansion site, the Kalobeyei Integrated Settlement, have a cumulative population of about 185,000 people, according to refugee agency.
 The refugees and asylum-seekers living at the two sites come from 19 countries, though more than half are South Sudanese.

-Moesa said he was inspired to organize Saturday’s pride event to address “the ignorance” and “myths” about LGBTQ people among the camp’s residents.
+Moesa said he was inspired to organize Saturday’s pride event along with other members of Refugee Flag Kakuma to address “the ignorance” and “myths” about LGBTQ people among the camp’s residents.
 Moesa said the Kakuma camp is “mainly populated by Islamic settlers and refugees” from South Sudan, Somalia and Ethiopia who are intolerant of homosexuality.

 While he considered Saturday’s turnout “huge,” Moesa said homophobic violence at the event led to a lesbian and a transgender person sustaining “serious injuries.”